sum1won/summod/README.md

 Heavely Choir ->S5F3, 88 pearls, choir angels now get an anti-undead ranged attack

-Man at Arms 1 gold discount
+Man at Arms 14->13 gold

-Flagellant 1 gold discount
+Flagellant 10->9 gold

-Witchhunter 10 gold discount, 0.1 FAES random
+Witchhunter 185->175 gold, 0.1 FAES random

-Royal Guard - 10 gold discount
+Royal Guard - 45->35 gold

-Knight of the Chalice  - 10 gold discount
+Knight of the Chalice  - 55->45 gold

-Paladin - 20 gold discount
+Paladin - 155->135 gold

-High inquistor- not str, 0.2 S
+High inquistor- not str, 0.5 S random added

 Members of the inquisition (nonwitchfinders) can pillage in friendly provinces (with population) to generate flagellants.
 More flagellants are generated the higher the rank of the inquisitor.
 Higher dominion and the presence of a temple also provide bonuses.